CMU-cabot/cabot/doc/customization.md

     $ ./mapping-launch.sh -p <bag file> -w     # if the bag file is more than a few minitues, this option would be better
     $ ./mapping-launch.sh -p <bag file> -w -n  # the script will not skip previously completed tasks
     ```
-    - post processes consist of 1) converting the point clouds to a laser scan 2) running cartographer to SLAM 3) making a pgm image file from cartographer submaps
+    - post processes consist of 1) converting packets topics to pointcloud topics 2) running cartographer for SLAM 3) making a pgm image file from cartographer submaps
     - you can find the result under docker/home/post_process (the specified bag file will be copied here)

 - Issues with mapping a large environment?